-We currently hold \$30 million in a separate bank account to be used exclusively to settle potential liabilities arising from claims against our directors and officers.
+We currently hold \$30.0 million in a separate bank account to be used exclusively to settle potential liabilities arising from claims against our directors and officers.
 Our use of such a designated account reduces our directors and officers insurance premiums below those that we would pay absent such a designated account.
 Therefore, our current insurance premiums may not reflect those that we will incur in the future.
 Although we expect to continue to hold cash in a separate bank account for such purposes, we are under no obligation to do so and may withdraw the funds at any time, in which case we expect our insurance premiums to increase significantly.
 In addition, our practice diverts capital that can be used for other purposes, and there can be no assurance that the benefits of our practice (in the form of lower insurance premiums) outweigh the costs of such practice (in the form of benefits foregone by not deploying the reserved capital for other purposes).
 Moreover, our insurance provider may require additional capital to be reserved in the future in order to maintain our insurance premiums at current levels or reduce the rate of increases in our insurance premiums, and we may be unable to meet such requirements or we may find it disadvantageous to do so, which would increase our insurance premiums.
 Risks Related to Our Securities

-The market price of our ordinary shares has historically been, and in the future may continue to be, volatile and may fluctuate due to factors beyond our control.
+The market price of our ordinary shares may be volatile and may fluctuate due to factors beyond our control.

-In the past, we have experienced significant fluctuations in the price of our ordinary shares.
 The market price of our ordinary shares could be subject to wide fluctuations in response to many risk factors listed in this "Risk Factors" section, some of which are beyond our control, including:

-- actual or anticipated fluctuations in our financial condition and operating results; - effectiveness, accuracy and efficiency of our SOPHiA DDM Platform and related solutions, applications, products, and services: - public concern relating to the commercial value or safety of any of our SOPHiA DDM Platform and related solutions, applications, products, and services; - the timing and results of multimodal clinical studies of our SOPHiA DDM Platform; - our inability to adequately protect our proprietary and intellectual property rights, including patents, trademarks and trade secrets: - our inability to raise additional capital and the terms on which we raise it; - our ability to enter into strategic collaboration or licensing agreements and the commencement, termination and terms of such agreements; - regulatory developments, including actions with respect to our and our competitors' platforms, applications, products, and services;

-- publication of research reports by securities analysts about us or our competitors or our industry; - our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market; - additions and departures of key personnel; - the passage of legislation or other regulatory developments affecting us or our industry; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - sales of our ordinary shares by us, our insiders or our other shareholders; - changes in market conditions for our industry, including changes in the structure of healthcare payment systems; and - changes in general market and economic conditions.
+- actual or anticipated fluctuations in our financial condition and operating results: - effectiveness, accuracy and efficiency of our SOPHiA platform and related solutions, products and services; - public concern relating to the commercial value or safety of any of our SOPHiA platform and related solutions, products and services; - · the timing and results of multimodal clinical studies of our SOPHiA platform; - our inability to adequately protect our proprietary and intellectual property rights, including patents, trademarks and trade secrets; - · our inability to raise additional capital and the terms on which we raise it; - our ability to enter into strategic collaboration or licensing agreements and the commencement, termination and terms of such agreements: - regulatory developments, including actions with respect to our and our competitors' platforms, products and services; - publication of research reports by securities analysts about us or our competitors or our industry; - our failure or the failure of our competitors to meet analysts' projections or guidance that we or our competitors may give to the market; - additions and departures of key personnel; - the passage of legislation or other regulatory developments affecting us or our industry; - fluctuations in the valuation of companies perceived by investors to be comparable to us: - sales of our ordinary shares by us, our insiders or our other shareholders; - · changes in market conditions for our industry, including changes in the structure of healthcare payment systems; and - · changes in general market and economic conditions.